What Is Kava?

 Kava and Potential Liver Toxicity

-The national library of medicine said “based on reported cases, the estimated frequency of clinically apparent liver injury due to kava is less than 1:1,000,000 daily doses”.
+According to the National Library of Medicine, the risk of liver injury from kava is extremely low.
+In fact, there is less than 1 case per 1 million daily doses.
 So the likelihood of negative health side effects from drinking kava is small.

 Noble vs. Tudei Varieties

-At Art of Kava we only sell kava we lab test by the batch.
-Our noble kava is sourced directly from farmers in the South Pacific so we know the quality from start to finish.
+At Art of Kava, we sell only lab-tested kava, batch by batch.
+We source our noble kava directly from farmers in the South Pacific, ensuring quality from start to finish.

 Heady, Heavy, and Balanced

-Heady: Mental or heady effects will be relaxing, mood boosting, make you feel happy or euphoric.
+Heady: Mental or heady effects will be relaxing, mood-boosting, and make you feel happy or euphoric.
 This is a calmer, more sociable kava.

 Balanced: As the name suggests, this is a balance of heavy and heady.
 You have the mental and physical relaxation effects of both with less of the sedative effect.
 You can drink these throughout the day.